treolabs/treocrm/README.md

    ```
 3. Configure crontab:
    ```
-   * * * * * cd /var/www/my-treocrm-project; ./bin/cron.sh process-treocrm-1 /usr/bin/php
+   * * * * * cd /var/www/my-treocrm-project; ./bin/cron.sh process-treocrm /usr/bin/php
    ```
    - **/var/www/my-treocrm-project** - path to project root
-   - **process-treocrm-1** - an unique id of process.
+   - **process-treocrm** - an unique id of process.
 You should use different process id if you have few TreoPIM projects in one server
    - **/usr/bin/php** - PHP7.1 or above
-4. Install TreoCore by following installation wizard in web interface.
+4. Install TreoCRM by following installation wizard in web interface.
 Just go to http://YOUR_PROJECT/
-5. Install TreoCRM module by ModuleManager

 ### License